 Quarter 3 - the service dealt with 19,277 enquiries in this quarter with 14,100 of them resolved at the first point of contact.
 This equates to 73.1% and is below our target and below the national target of 75%.
-Quarter 2 - 17,628 out of a total of 23,275 enquiries were resolved at the first point of contact.
-This equates to 75.7%.
-This was down 3% on the same period in 2016/17, however is still above the national target of 75% and above the quarter 1 figure.

 Over the last 8 quarters we have exceeded our target.
-The service actively encourages the sharing of ideas and improvements from customers, staff and partners.
+The service actively encourages the sharing of ideas and improvements from both customers, staff and partners.
 We discuss any suggested improvements and implement where appropriate.
 This ensures the overall customer experience continues to develop and improve.
 In 2017/18 there has been an 16% increase in the number of customers completing the questionnaires.